-Importing from Lambda Predict to XFMEA/RCM++/RBI
+Importing from Lambda Predict to XFMEA/RCM++

-Although the system hierarchy that you work with in Lambda Predict is independent from the system hierarchy that you work with in XFMEA/RCM++/RBI, the integration between ReliaSoft desktop applications makes it easy to import items from a prediction folio into a hierarchy that will be used for FMEA, RCM or RBI analysis.
-The original system configuration in the prediction folio will remain unchanged, and new (independent) records will be created in XFMEA/RCM++/RBI.
+Although the system hierarchy that you work with in Lambda Predict is independent from the system hierarchy that you work with in XFMEA/RCM++, the integration between ReliaSoft desktop applications makes it easy to import items from a prediction folio into a hierarchy that will be used for FMEA or RCM analysis.
+The original system configuration in the prediction folio will remain unchanged, and new (independent) records will be created in XFMEA/RCM++.

-To use this feature, open the project in XFMEA, RCM++ or RBI and choose System Hierarchy > Add Items > Import > Import Lambda Predict Items.
+To use this feature, open the project in XFMEA/RCM++ and choose System Hierarchy > Add Items > Import > Import Lambda Predict Items.